proof-ninja/clang2cabs/README.md

 ```
 $ opam pin add -k path clang2cabs .
 ```

 For more information on `opam pin`, please consult the [opam documentation](https://opam.ocaml.org/doc/Usage.html)

-The advantage of the opam-based method is that other opam packages can depend on this one, and opam will recompile them automatically as necessary.